hetuashara/hetuashara.github.io/_posts/2015-02-29-Stuff-I-liked-this-week.markdown

 - [Google, Our Patron Saint of the Closed Web](http://sealedabstract.com/rants/google-our-patron-saint-of-the-closed-web/) - Add yet one more thing that makes Google evil.
 This time the sneaky company has invaded the domain names, something that I perceived to be open up until now and blazing symbols of the free web.
 This week we achieved net neutrality, now it is time to fight this little known, but huge, thing.
 - [Parents find daughter 17 years after kidnap](http://www.philly.com/philly/news/nation_world/20150227_ap_8fed300cc8b74384a5a7461a2fd63a2b.html?c=r) - Miracles do happen.
 - [Yes to the Dress?](https://medium.com/message/yes-to-the-dress-5ec06c06aca4) - So the dress thing blew up like crazy this week.
 If you read one article regarding it, let this article be the one you read.
 There is a lot of insights in there.
 - [Always bet on text](http://graydon.livejournal.com/196162.html) - I have always found text to be extremely malleable.
-The article has worthy points of its own.
+The article has excellent points of its own.
+- [The Paradox of Empathy](http://jenson.org/paradox/) - The author talks primarily design related empathy but I would stretch his writings to almost everything in life.
+-
 #Apps
 - quiver mac app
 - [Home - Ultimate Status Bar: Safari Extension](http://ultimatestatusbar.com/)